-On the confines of a stage, Tony Piccirillo’s “The 24th Day” brutally demonstrated how the AIDS crisis spread two diseases -- the virus itself, and the fear surrounding it.
-The theater’s confinement and the drama’s pressure-cooker situation --a man holding the man he believes infected him hostage -- is lost on the bigscreen, despite Piccirillo acting as helmer and sole screenwriter.
+On the confines of a stage, Tony Piccirillo’s “The 24th Day” brutally demonstrated how the AIDS crisis spread two diseases — the virus itself, and the fear surrounding it.
+The theater’s confinement and the drama’s pressure-cooker situation –a man holding the man he believes infected him hostage — is lost on the bigscreen, despite Piccirillo acting as helmer and sole screenwriter.
 After a short theatrical spin in upscale markets, following Los Angeles Outfest and Tribeca appearances, pic will quickly go to vid and cable, where it will be a better fit.